Ptujec/LaunchBar/Later/README.md

 ### Open Behavior

 By default, items are removed from the list when you open them.
-You can change that with a simple toggle.
+If you prefer to remove them manually, you can change that with a simple toggle.

 **Note**: If an item is opened and removed, it won't automatically disappear from LaunchBar's interface.
 To see the updated list, run the action again.

 ### Archive Behavior

-Items will be moved to an archive list after 14 days by default.
-You can change that as well.
+By default, items will be moved to an archive list after 14 days.
+You can change this setting if you prefer.
+This process applies only when your list contains more than 20 items.

-Options to restore items from the archive or to delete the archive will show up in settings once there is an archive.
+Options to restore items from the archive or delete the archive will appear in settings once an archive exists.

 To view archived items hold `Option` when running the action.